What are the Skills Needed to be a Good Reader?

 • Are they struggling with other literacy skills such as oral language, spelling and writing?

-Outlined below are some steps you may take to get extra support and services for your child.
+Outlined below are some steps you may take to get extra support and services for your child with a reading disability.
 The critical message is this: Get Extra Reading & Writing Support Right Away!

-Go to the website page Struggling at School to learn more about the process of identifying your child’s challenges and suggestions for how to work with your child’s school to support your child’s learning.
+Go to the website page Struggling at School to learn more about the process of identifying your child’s reading difficulties and suggestions for how to work with your child’s school to support your child’s learning.

 Teachers in grades 1 through 3 will be doing ongoing progress monitoring throughout the school year to determine how students are progressing in their literacy skills.
 If it is clear that a student is struggling with literacy skills, then the school will likely do a screening or reading assessment to identify the specific areas of need and tailor the reading support accordingly.
 The classroom teacher can do a reading screening and the learning/literacy specialist would do a more thorough reading assessment.
 You can also go to a qualified agency or reading specialist to get this initial reading screening done.